Running TAO on Google Colab#

 • Upload this smaller dataset to your Google Drive to run experiments on

-TAO Toolkit provides utility scripts to generate such subsets for COCO dataset (which is around ~25 GB with ~120k images) and KITTI dataset (which is around ~12 GB with ~14k images)
+TAO provides utility scripts to generate such subsets for COCO dataset (which is around ~25 GB with ~120k images) and KITTI dataset (which is around ~12 GB with ~14k images)

-To obtain subset for KITTI:
+To obtain subset for KITTI:#

 • The subset generation file is present here.
 Run this script in your local system (not in Colab as you might have storage limitations)